laitcanard05/tp/docs/UserGuide.md

 | Clear Data | `clear` | `clear` |
 | Exit | `exit` | `exit` |
 | Help | `help` | `help` |

+## FAQ

+**Q: How do I transfer my data to another computer?**

+A: You can copy the data folder that contains the FinBro.txt file to the same directory as the FinBro.jar on the new computer.

+**Q: Can I use decimal points in the amount?**

+A: Yes, you can use up to 2 decimal places for transaction amounts.

+**Q: What is the difference between tags and categories?**

+A: Categories are predefined classifications for expenses (Food, Transport, etc.), while tags are custom labels that you can apply to both income and expenses for more personalized tracking.

+**Q: How do I back up my financial data?**

+A: Use the `export` command to create a CSV or TXT file containing all your transactions.
+Store this exported file in a safe location.